 In addition, an image can slow down the page loading speed (which is a Google Ranking factor, by the way).
 Have inadvertently uploaded some massive images to my blog, I started using Tinypng to shrink PNG and JPEG images.

-On this basis, I have decided not to include ‘pretty picture’ images in my blogs from now on – unless they add value to the blog.
-For example, I am an inveterate Mind Mapper and I use these ‘thought organisation diagrams’ in my marketing training and public speaking sessions.
+I am an inveterate Mind Mapper and I use these ‘thought organisation diagrams’ in my marketing training and public speaking sessions.
 A Mind Mind or a process schematic would help my readers to understand the text – so that would be a good reason to include them.
 When I do, I must remember to add an alt tag.
-(So much to do, such little time!)
+(So much to do, such little time).

 PS As I am sure you know, blog, blog entry, and post mean the same thing.